patrick-9876/INF-H-SinglePage-public/README.md

 # Single Page Application
-A note app basedon HTML, CSS and AngularJS.
+A note app based on HTML, CSS and AngularJS.